 8.5 Replying to the Respondents submission, Mr. Donnelly stated that levels had been established that were applicable to specialist meat plants, that the subject property was an old meat plant, that as a specialist property comparisons should not be restricted to the same rating area as the subject, that there is no emerging tone of the list on which the Respondent can rely and that the valuation as proposed would be in defiance of the established levels that have been adopted country wide.
-Mr. Donnelly also notes that he represents the majority of meat plants in the country and would be well aware of the values applying in those cases and, finally, that quantum is an issue that should be taken into account.
+Mr. Donnelly also notes that he represents the majority of meat plants in the country and would be well aware of the values applying in those cases.
+He gives his opinion that quantum is an issue that should be taken into account.
+Finally, he makes reference to another appeal in respect of Property No. 2266074, where he states that the overriding principle is that plant used for the production of offal which is unfit for human consumption does not require the same standards of hygiene that is necessary for meat plants for products entering the food chain.
+The Tribunal can find no record of a property with that number and believe it refers to Property No. 22660, the Appellants NAV comparison 1.